nerdenough/dotfiles/README.md

-# Dotfiles (2018 Edition)
+# Dotfiles

-A collection of my dotfiles for all of my day-to-day configs.
+This repository contains all of my dotfiles for my local environments.